Aetopia/Steam-Lite/README.md

 Steam Lite provides a minimal GUI frontend with the ability to launch games.

 ### How does program work?
-This program wouldn't have been possible without [NoSteamWebHelper](https://github.com/Aetopia/NoSteamWebHelper).
+This program wouldn't have been possible without [NoSteamWebHelper](https://github.com/Aetopia/NoSteamWebHelper).<br>
+Mainly due the fact without it suppressing the Steam WebHelper wouldn't have been possible.<br>
 > [!NOTE]
 > Steam must be running the background to do the following:<br>
 > 1. Allows any Steam DRM based games to be launched.